FIXTradingCommunity/fix-orchestra-spec/v1-0-DRAFT/orchestra_spec.md

 array when transmitted.
 In other encodings, such as FIXML, the array is implicit in the presentation protocol.

 A repeating group is specified by a `<group>` element.
-It has an child element to specify the associated NumInGroup field by id, `<numInGroup>`.
+It has a child element to specify the associated NumInGroup field by id, `<numInGroup>`.